Skip to content

 Two different variants

-You can choose between two different types of clusters to connect your two Sophos Firewalls:
+You can choose between two different types of High Availability clusters to connect your two Sophos Firewalls:

 Active / Active Cluster

-The “Active / Active” cluster is the luxury variant.
-Here, too, the two firewalls are connected via an HA port.
+Again, the two firewalls are connected via an HA port.
 However, the traffic is routed through both firewalls.
-This means that load balancing takes place.
+Load balancing therefore takes place.
 With this type of cluster, a license is also required for the second hardware.
-If, for example, an Xstream Protection license is running on the primary firewall, the Node2 firewall also requires an Xstream Protection license.
+For example, if the primary firewall is running an Xstream Protection license, the Node2 firewall also needs an Xstream Protection license.